home-assistant/home-assistant.io/source/_integrations/crownstone.markdown

 ## Crownstone USB

 The default connection method of the Crownstone integration is Cloud Polling.
-However a [Crownstone USB](https://shop.crownstone.rocks/products/crownstone-usb-dongle) is available.
+However, a [Crownstone USB](https://shop.crownstone.rocks/products/crownstone-usb-dongle) is available.
 Instead of switching and dimming Crownstones using the Cloud, this dongle hooks directly into the Crownstone mesh to switch Crownstones, which means the latencies are really low.

 Furthermore, the Crownstone USB dongle allows for independent switching of Crownstones.
 When using the Cloud, a smartphone must be in the Sphere to switch the Crownstone.